A Generalized Approach to Power Analysis for Local Average Treatment Effects: Appendix D: Power Plots

 \section{Appendix D: Power Plots}

 {D\arabic{figure}}

-This section provides graphical illustrations of the relationships between power and the investigation parameters in the LATE power analysis method described above.
+This section provides graphical illustrations of the relationships between power and the investigation parameters in the LATE power analysis method presented in this study.
 Figures \ref{fig:powerbykappa}-\ref{fig:nbykappa} each contain a set of four plots.
 For each set, the $x$-axis plots a particular investigation parameter while the $y$-axis plots either power or another investigation parameter.
 In addition, the compliance rate is varied across the four plots in each set.
 Every plot contains three curves.
 The two solid curves correspond to the lower and upper bounds.
-The dashed line corresponds to the alternative lower bound under Assumption \ref{assump:om} (ordered means).
+The dashed line corresponds to the alternative conservative bound under Assumption \ref{assump:om} (ordered means).
 The type-I error tolerance ($\alpha$) is held constant at $0.05$ for all plots.

 Figure \ref{fig:powerbykappa} plots the power against the effect size ($\kappa$).
 The sample size ($N$) is set to 1000 for all four plots in this figure, while the compliance rate ($\pi$) varies between 0.2, 0.5, 0.8, and 1.
 In addition to showing the general rate at which power increases as the effect size increases, the figure illustrates the importance of the compliance rate in shaping the relationship between power and the effect size.
 First, it shows that the rate at which power increases with the effect size is faster for higher compliance rates.
 For instance, for the alternative lower bound (the dashed line), given $\pi=0.2$, a power of 0.8 is achieved only when $\kappa \approx 1$.
 In contrast, this power is achieved when $\kappa \approx 0.25$ given $\pi = 0.8$.
 In addition, the figure also shows that the bounds converge as $\pi \rightarrow 1$.
-This makes intuitive sense: when $\pi = 1$ (i.e. full compliance), the LATE becomes the ATE, which does not require bounds to characterize the power.
+When $\pi = 1$ (i.e. full compliance), the LATE becomes the ATE, which does not require bounds to characterize the power.

 Figure \ref{fig:powerbyn} plots the power against the sample size ($N$), with $\kappa$ held constant and $\pi$ varying across plots as previously.
 As in Figure \ref{fig:powerbykappa}, Figure \ref{fig:powerbyn} shows a similar impact of the compliance rate on the relationship between the sample size and power.
 Figures \ref{fig:kappabyn} and \ref{fig:nbykappa} plot the relationship between effect size and sample size, given a prespecified desired level of power (held constant at 0.8).
 Again, the compliance rate varies across plots, illustrating the importance of the compliance rate in determining the relationship between the other parameters and the distance between the bounds.